ngo275/app-agent/README.md

 - `NEXT_PUBLIC_FREE_PLAN_ENABLED`
   - Whether the free plan is enabled.
 Set to `true` to enable the free plan.
 - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`
   - The publishable key of your Stripe account.
 Used for payments.
-If you set `NEXT_PUBLIC_FREE_PLAN_ENABLED` to `true`, this is not necessary (you may need to provide some string value though).
+If you set `NEXT_PUBLIC_FREE_PLAN_ENABLED` to `true`, this is not necessary.
 - `STRIPE_SECRET_KEY`
   - The secret key of your Stripe account.
 Used for payments.
-If you set `NEXT_PUBLIC_FREE_PLAN_ENABLED` to `true`, this is not necessary (you may need to provide some string value though).
+If you set `NEXT_PUBLIC_FREE_PLAN_ENABLED` to `true`, this is not necessary.
 - `STRIPE_WEBHOOK_SECRET`
   - The webhook secret of your Stripe account.
 Used for webhooks.
-If you set `NEXT_PUBLIC_FREE_PLAN_ENABLED` to `true`, this is not necessary (you may need to provide some string value though).
+If you set `NEXT_PUBLIC_FREE_PLAN_ENABLED` to `true`, this is not necessary.
 - `STRIPE_PRO_PRICE_ID`
   - The price ID of your Stripe Pro plan.
 Used for payments.
 If you set `NEXT_PUBLIC_FREE_PLAN_ENABLED` to `true`, this is not necessary.
 - `DATABASE_URL`